We are improving UW by forming our union

 Will you join us and take action to improve our university?
 Share your information and we will be in touch!

 We will use this information to connect advising staff with our campaign.
 Your info will only be shared with members of our Organizing Committee and SEIU 925 staff.
+All info is treated with confidentiality, and will never be shared with our employer.

 We've received your contact info!